Senate Takes First Step Toward Repeal Of Obamacare

 The Senate tradition is called "vote-a-rama" — hours and hours of voting on amendment after amendment to a non-binding budget resolution.

-About 1:30 a.m.
+At about 1:30 a.m.
 Republicans achieved what they had set out to do.
 By a final vote of 51-48, the Senate approved a measure which calls for eliminating key elements of the Affordable Care Act in a manner not subject to a Democratic filibuster.

 Best guess is the Senate is still several weeks away from repealing Obamacare — and Democrats went into Wednesday night with a messaging plan.
 Use vote-a-rama to get Republicans on the record about what may come next.